purei-shatsu/FusionMachine/README.md

 Developed in Lua, using Corona.

 What I'm trying to do is replicate the fusion mechanic present in the game "Yu-Gi-Oh!
-Forbidden Memories" (PS1), but with the much greater card pool of the Yu-Gi-Oh!
+Forbidden Memories" (PS1), but with the much bigger card pool of the Yu-Gi-Oh!
 TCG.

 Maybe this will become a Forbidden Memories remake someday.
 Maybe not.